kaanguler14/Basketball_App/README.md

 Unlike existing apps that only count shots or focus on dribbling, this project focuses on shooting pose correction and training advice.

 ## Current Status
-- A custom dataset has been created and cleaned
+- A custom dataset has been created
 - Hoop detection is working reliably
 - Ball trajectory and scoring system are implemented
-- Double counting issue during mid-level shots has been resolved
+- Double counting issue has been resolved
 - A minimap for player and ball visualization has been added (still needs refinement during player jumps)

 ## Future Work